hacker65536/myit/git/git_server_on_aws.md

 identityfile /home/gitolite/.ssh/id_rsa
 StrictHostKeyChecking no" >> ~/.ssh/config
 ```

-this is not gitolite user. create .ssh/config for your local user. change hostname if you are remote.
+this sample suppose root user on git server,not gitolite user. change value of hostname and identityfile if you are remote user.

 ```bash
 cd